Mfauziyya/DCM_Neurosurgery_Practice/README.md

 - FSLeyes (FMRIB Software Library): Required for data visualization.

 ## Installation
-- Spinal Cord Toolbox, SCT 6.1: Follow the SCT installation guide for instructions on how to download and install SCT, and integrate it with FSL. https://spinalcordtoolbox.com/user_section/installation/mac.html
+- Spinal Cord Toolbox, SCT 6.1: Follow the SCT installation guide for instructions on how to download and install SCT, and integrate it with FSL. https://spinalcordtoolbox.com/user_section/installation.html
-- Install script
+- Install script for MacOS
     ```bash
      install_sct-<version>_macos.sh
     ```